yukikitayama/typescript/README.md

 **Prototype** is a sort of template object that is used as the basis for creating other objects.
 All objects inherit properties and methods from their prototypes.
 The object can be extended with custom methods or properties.

+JavaScript is a prototype-based language.
+It means that inheritance in JavaScript is implemented through a system of prototypes.
+Each object has a link to another prototype.
+If a property doesn't exist in an object, it tries to keep finding in object's prototype, prototype's prototypes, ... until null prototype.

+**Prototype chain**

+When JavaScript tries to access a property of an object, it first checks the object itself.
+If it doesn't find the property there, it ascends the prototype chain.
+This process continues until it either locates the property or reaches an object with a null prototype.

 **Extending a built-in prototype like array can potentially be risky as it might lead to unforeseen behavior if your method name clashes with others.
 Overriding built-in methods is generally discouraged.

+**POJO** Plain Old JavaScript Objects.

 `this` https://leetcode.com/problems/array-prototype-last/editorial/